hany-tawfik/Media-Project/README.md

 ### Run

 Run the run_me.py file on your Pi then choose the preferred scale by pressing the equivalent major tone key on the connected MIDI keyboard.

+### Built With

+This [video](https://photos.app.goo.gl/2r6bahSFW8lDBydK2) explains and tests the project.
+This [one](https://photos.app.goo.gl/JfKqiHgg0CiIBAF03) uses the system with real song.